dbvis-ukon/ts-mule/README.md

  - uniform segmentation based on a fixed window size
  - exponential segmentation based on a exponentially growing wndow
  - SAX segmentation based on the SAX transformation to symbols
+ - Slopes-sorted segmentation based on the gradient of the matrix profile
- - Slopes segmentation based on the gradient of the matrix profile
+ - Slopes-not-sorted segmentation based on the gradient of the matrix profile
  - Bins-min segmentation based on a binning variant of the matrix profile
  - Bins-max segmentation based on a binning variant of the matrix profile